Are you shopping for a heat pump or an air conditioning system? The following tips may be of interest to you before you make a purchase.

 If a merchant has given you false or misleading information, you can contact the Office de la protection du consommateur to report the merchant.

-Concluding a detailed agreement with the merchant selling you a heating or air conditioning system is to your benefit.
+Entering into a detailed agreement with the merchant selling you a heating or air conditioning system is to your benefit.
 The more details your contract contains, the better informed you will be regarding what to expect.

-Contract concluded in person
+Contract entered into in person

 The Office de la protection du consommateur recommends that you always request a written contract from the merchant selling you a heating or air conditioning system.
 This will allow you to have and maintain proof of your agreement.
 A written contract will make it easier to assert your rights if you are not satisfied with the company's services.